Municipal government of Toronto: Toronto City Council

 The council is the legislative body of the City of Toronto.
 It is composed of 25 city councillors (each representing a ward of around 96,800 people), along with the mayor.
 Elections are held every four years, in October, with the mayor and councillors being elected by Canadian citizens who live or own property in Toronto.
-The mayor of Toronto, currently John Tory, serves as the political head of the City of Toronto.
+The mayor of Toronto serves as the political head of the City of Toronto.

 The council is the only power able to enact Toronto laws, known as by-laws, which govern the actions of the corporation and/or matters within its jurisdiction, such as administration of the Canadian Criminal Code within its borders.

 It also forms several committees, including the Board of Health and "Community Councils", which hear matters relating to narrower, district issues, such as building permits and developments requiring changes to zoning by-laws.
 Community Council decisions, as well as those of the mayor, must be approved by the city council at regular sessions.